Incoming and re-admitted students are required to complete the Tuberculosis (TB) Screening Questions

 4. The type of TB test (Mantoux PPD, IGRA, QuantiFERON-TB, or T-Spot)

-- Other types of TB test will not be accepted, including antibody or molecular tests
+- Other types of TB tests will not be accepted, including antibody or molecular tests

 - The BCG vaccine does not satisfy this requirement